Gluten Free All Purpose Flour for Gluten Free Desserts

 I have made a lot of gluten free/grain free breads, muffins, and cakes in the last few

 And my favorite paleo or grain free flour is coconut

 I just prefer the texture of coconut flour over almond flour when baking grain free desserts.

-Coconut flour is also much lower in phytic acid and oxalic acid (oxalates) than almond flour which means better health and digestion for you.
+Coconut flour is also much lower in phytic acid and oxalic acid (oxalates) than almond flour.

-Use bananas, apples, or zucchini for added moisture and sweetness in your coconut flour recipes.
+Use bananas, apples, or zucchini for added moisture in your coconut flour recipes.
 This also allows you to cut down on the amount of sugar.